-Sure, your toddler could just as easily sing along with songs on the radio, or nursery rhyme videos online, but by singing with her, you can help her get a big head start on her social development, as well as her language skills, and her appreciation for music as she grows.
+Sure, your toddler could just as easily sing along with songs on the radio, or nursery rhyme videos online, but by singing with them, you can help them get a big head start on their social development, as well as their language skills, and their appreciation for music as they grow.

 Singing together is a great way for parents to encourage toddlers’ growing language skills during these years when they’re old enough that they understand most of what is said to them, but aren’t always strong enough in their own communication to talk back.
 Singing together is especially good during this time because, for all it teaches, it’s more of a fun activity than a learning experience, and be a great way to work on vocal skills without any pressure.
 It’s also extremely effective.
 According to research conducted by Daniel Schön and colleagues, the benefits of singing to kids even outweighs the benefits of plain speech when it comes to language development.

 Singing is even used as a speech therapy tool for broken fluency or stuttering – both of which are common during the toddler years.
 The University of Iowa’s Stuttering Research Lab found out that the smoother voice people use when singing helps to mitigate stuttering.
 The prolonged words uttered when singing helps, too.

 One chemical that is released by the body during singing is oxytocin.
 Oxytocin is often familiar to new parents as the hormone that causes contractions and lactation, but it’s also responsible for producing an anti-stress effect.
 It can also reduce blood pressure, foster growth, and aid in natural healing.

 Probably the most important benefit of singing together is the fact that singing does have a positive impact on both your current and future relationship with your child.
 The bonding that happens through singing will make your child feel that you’re giving him or her your full attention, and this will be one of the strongest frameworks for an enduring relationship.